 (*) Delete as appropriate.

-If the consumer has cancelled the Contract, the Provider has the right of retention until the point in time in which he receives the goods back from the consumer, or the consumer provides proof that he has returned the goods, unless the Provider has offered to collect the goods.
+If the Customer has declared its withdrawal from the Contract, the Provider has the right of retention until the point in time in which he receives the goods back from the consumer, or the consumer provides proof that he has returned the goods, unless the Provider has offered to pick up the goods.